-The short answer is good content, good structure and good design complimented by user behaviour that indicates the page is responded to well.
+The short answer is good content, good structure, and good design complemented by user behaviour that indicates the page is responded to well.
 What does that mean to you as someone trying to get your web page found?

 Before answering that here are a few words from a recent talk by Matt Cutts of Google.